Tiny heart monitor could unlock secrets of deadly rhythms in amyloidosis

 Summary

-This study looked at 110 people with cardiac amyloidosis, a condition where protein deposits build up in the heart.
-Researchers used a small device implanted under the skin to continuously monitor heart rhythms.
-The goal was to learn more about when and why dangerous heart rhythm problems occur, which could help doctors decide when to use treatments like pacemakers.
+This completed study looked at 110 people with cardiac amyloidosis, a condition where protein deposits build up in the heart.
+Researchers implanted a small device under the skin to continuously monitor heart rhythms for up to several years.
+The goal was to learn more about when and why dangerous abnormal heartbeats occur, which could help doctors decide when to use treatments like pacemakers.
+Participants may not have directly benefited, but the data could improve care for future patients.

 Disclaimer